MohamedArsathkalifa/CODTECH-TASK-2/sql injection.md

 - `--technique` : Specify injection techniques (e.g., `T`, `B`, `U`, `E`).
 - `--sql-shell` : Open an interactive SQL shell.

-Ethical Considerations and Legal Concerns

-- **Get Permission**: Never run SQLMap (or any penetration testing tool) against a website without **explicit permission**.
-This is critical to stay within legal boundaries.
-- **Bug Bounty Programs**: If you want to test websites in a legal environment, participate in **bug bounty programs** like those on **HackerOne**, **Bugcrowd**, or **Open Bug Bounty**.
-- **Responsible Disclosure**: If you find vulnerabilities during authorized testing, always follow responsible disclosure practices and report the issue to the website's owner or the relevant authority.

-how to retrieve data step to one by one i testing the vulnweb.php website
+How to retrieve data step to one by one i testing the vulnweb.php website

 first i used tool is sql map